hr-regifters/thesis/_CONTRIBUTING.md

   - (test) ...
   - (doc) ...
-1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] to development or if it is not a finished feature then to your feature branch on development.
+1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] to development.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer